 1957-10-07 USSR Tsiolkovsky (1857-1935)

-In the 1920's and 1930's the concept received some attention by pioneers in rocketry and astronautics such as Konstantin Tsiolkovsky of the Soviet Union and Hermann Oberth of Germany.
-They pointed out some of the advantages that would be obtained by placing rocket-launched satellite payloads into orbit, particularly if men were aboard.
+During the 1920s and 1930s, the notion garnered attention from pioneers in rocketry and astronautics, such as Konstantin Tsiolkovsky from the Soviet Union and Hermann Oberth from Germany.
+They highlighted the potential benefits of launching satellite payloads into orbit with rockets, especially if they carried humans.

 (Reference from Konstantin Tsiolkovsky)